LongVu219/RL-FinalProject/README.md

     </video>
 </p>

-This branch is our code for DQN agent (all form).
+This branch is our code for DQN+CrossQ agent (all form).
-The left one is the demo against random agent, the right one is the demo against pretrained agent.
-This DQN agent has no troubles against first agent but somehow struggle against the second agent :(((

 ## Installation
 Clone this repo and install with